azangru/ensembl-challenge/docs/tech-stack.md

 ## Stylus
 This was added for convenience purposes.
 Despite the advances in modern CSS, preprocessors are still easier to write in than vanilla CSS, and Stylus is the most unopinionated of all preprocessors, making semicolons and curly braces optional.

-I considered using a CSS-in-JS option, such as styled components, instead of Stylus, but that would have meant adding about 12 KB of minfied gzipped JavaScript to the bundle size, and the benefit seemed minimal.
+I considered using a CSS-in-JS option, such as styled components, instead of Stylus, but that would have meant adding about 12 kB of minfied gzipped JavaScript to the bundle size, and the benefit seemed minimal.

 ## Tooling